kubemod/kubemod/README.md

 # KubeMod

+KubeMod is a universal [Kubernetes mutating operator](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).

-KubeMod unlocks the power of [Kubernetes Mutating Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) by introducing `ModRule` - a custom Kubernetes resource which allows you to intercept the creation of any Kubernetes object and apply targeted modifications to it before it is deployed to the cluster.
+It introduces `ModRule` &mdash; a custom Kubernetes resource which allows you to intercept the deployment of any Kubernetes object and apply targeted modifications to it before it is deployed to the cluster.

 Use KubeMod to: